 In terms of young people, each generation has a chance to lead in its time.
 It would be sad to think that my generation has so corrupted the abilities that new generations have nothing to do.

-Shia, great directors like Redford, Spielberg and Stone chose you to represent the new generation.
+Shia, great directors like Redford, Spielberg and Stone have chosen you to represent the new generation.
 Why?

 SL: [I say] “Wow” every time I get a job.
-It is like first and last time every time, nothing changes.
+It’s like first and last time every time, nothing changes.
 I’m blessed.

 Watching student protests in the 60s, there are scenes of political terrorism.
-There is a tendency to identify the movement political with the terrorism.
-Claiming it ended up inevitably in this outcome.
-I was touched at your attempt to explain reasons, going against this public perception.
-That’s not only about blowing up buildings.
+There is a tendency to identify the political movement with terrorism, claiming it led inevitably to this outcome.
+I was touched at your attempt to find reasons, going against this public perception.
+That it’s not only about blowing up buildings.

 I believed they had the right ideas and their intentions were absolutely right.
 You can’t talk about America if you are rejecting true American ideals of freedom of speech/expression.
 I think the cause was a good cause.
 But the film is mainly about their lives, which is what is underneath that movement.